Mike Sweeney: Major league career

-Career with Royals
+Kansas City Royals

-1991-97
+1991–1997: Minor leagues and MLB debut

 Sweeney was drafted by the Royals as a catcher out of Ontario High School (Ontario, California) in the 10th round (262nd overall) of the 1991 MLB draft.
-He signed with the Royals in May 1991;a month before his graduation from Ontario High School.
-He had just led his Varsity baseball team as the team captain to a CIF victory with an undefeated record of 26-0 for the 1991 season.
+He signed with the Royals in May 1991, a month before his graduation from Ontario High School.
+He had just led his Varsity baseball team as the team captain to a CIF victory with an undefeated record of 26–0 for the 1991 season.

-Sweeney made his major league debut on September 14, 1995 as a catcher.
-He got his first major league base hit against Cleveland Indians' pitcher Paul Assenmacher at Jacobs Field in the final game of the season.
-While his ability with the bat impressed the Royals, they were less than enamored with his skills behind the plate.
+Sweeney made his major league debut on September 14, 1995 at catcher.
+He got his first major league hit against Paul Assenmacher of the Cleveland Indians during the final game of the season.

+While Sweeney's ability with the bat impressed the Royals, they were less than enamored with his defensive skills as a catcher, having him work with starter Mike Macfarlane on his defense.

-He hit his first home run off Seattle Mariners' pitcher Jamie Moyer on August 12, 1996.
-It was a three-run shot.
+Sweeney hit his first major league home run, off Seattle Mariners' pitcher Jamie Moyer, on August 12, 1996.

-Sweeney split catching duties with Mike Macfarlane in 1997.
-He belted a two-run ninth inning game-winning home run off then Detroit Tigers's pitcher Doug Brocail on May 15, 1997.
+Sweeney caught 76 games in 1997, splitting time with Macfarlane.
+He hit a two-run, walk-off home run off Doug Brocail of the Detroit Tigers on May 15, 1997 in his only at bat of the game.

-1998
+1998: Primary catcher

 In 1998, Sweeney played in his first Opening Day game.
-He tied a club record with two hits in an inning versus the Oakland A's on May 31, 1998.
-He missed hitting for the cycle by about 40 feet, when he retreated to second base on what appeared to be a sure triple in the eighth inning with the Kansas City Royals leading by a 12-6 score.
+He tied a club record with two hits in an inning versus the Oakland A's on May 31.
+Sweeney missed hitting for the cycle by approximately 40 feet, when he retreated to second base on what appeared to be a sure triple in the eighth inning with the Kansas City Royals leading by a 12–6 score.
+He caught 91 games, the most of his major league career, serving as the regular starter after Macfarlane was traded midseason.